 CHARLESTON, W.Va. – The West Virginia Department of Agriculture (WVDA) has released the 2022 maple syrup production numbers for the State.
 Production totaled 13,000 gallons in 2022, unchanged from the previous year.
 The number of taps, 77,000, and yield per tap, 0.169 gallons, were unchanged as well.
 On average, the maple syrup season opened on February 6 and closed on March 12, with the average season length coming in at 34 days.
 The first date of recorded sap collection was January 10 and the last day was April 20.

 “Weather remains a key factor for how successful our maple seasons end up.
 If it is too warm, it can severely hinder the sap’s flow resulting in lower production levels,” said Commissioner of Agriculture Kent Leonhardt.
-“An optimistic note is we continue to see more taps placed in trees which will only lead to positive results for the industry.”
+“We are happy to see continued syrup production from our producers.
+Their effort helps us reach our goal of making West Virginia a cornucopia of specialty products.”